You’ve got your lead list, verified it, ensured your copy is perfect, and everything is in order. But your cold email still gets no replies.

 Choosing the Best Email Warmup Service

 Choosing the best email warmup service for your business or product is a no-brainer, but understand that email warmup tools vary in quality.
+Most cheap email warm-up services rely on networks of cold outreach accounts or secondary domains.
+Basically, other cold emailers.

 1. Balanced Warmup Pool (Cold + Non-Cold Accounts)

+A good email warmup tool would not rely only on cold outreach accounts.
 Warming up with just secondary domains or other cold emailers is ineffective.
 So, look for a service that uses a healthy mix of cold and non-cold inboxes.
+Aged accounts with a real sender history will yield better results.
+We use Warmupinbox.com for our clients (It’s free!).

 2. Domain Age & Sender Reputation

 Older accounts mean older domains.
-Domain reputation improves faster when warmup emails are sent to trusted, aged inboxes.
+Domain reputation improves faster when warm-up emails are sent to trusted, aged-inbox addresses.
+However, we are still testing this to get solid results.

 3. ESP (Email Service Provider) Diversity

-The best email warmup services include a mix of both.
+We know that Gmail is the most popular option available, but it is not the only one.
+You see, Gmail-only pools don’t reflect real-world sending.
+Moreover, there is another contender: Outlook.
+The best email warm-up services include both.
 It’s even better if you use a private infrastructure like Aerosend.
 You get a warm-up for free from a premium-quality pool.

 4. Low Bounce Rates from the Warmup Pool